opensiddur/opensiddur-client/README.md

 Version tag prefix? [] client-v
 ```

 To get your code committed to the main repository, send a pull request.
 Please only make a limited number of changes per pull request.
+Generally, any changes should be made in feature branches.